skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

 - **qmmm** *(boolean)* - Default: *False*

-  This argument determines whether QMMM scheme is used.
+  This argument determines whether QM/MM scheme is used.

 \